davidheineman/acl-search/README.md

 - TODO:
     - On UI
+        - Single click "copy" for full bibtex, and bib key!
         - Maybe make the UI more compressed like this: https://aclanthology.org/events/eacl-2024/#2024eacl-long
         - Colors: make the colors resemble the ACL page much closer
             - There's still a bunch of blue from the bootstrap themeing